ktorz-net/game-moveit/docs/bots.md

         if robot1Position == self._model.mission( robot1Mission ).final :
 ```

-At this point our first bot should move randomly, and activate mission each time it is possible.
+At this point our first bot should move randomly, and activate missions each time it is possible.

 ### Going further: Multi-Robots...

-The proosed _FirstBot_ only handle one robot associated to the player.
+The proposed _FirstBot_ only handle one robot associated to the player.
-In case of multi-robot control, the _FirstBot_ should repeat the decision process over all robots by agregating _'mission'_ and _'move'_ orders.
+In case of multi-robot control, the _FirstBot_ should repeat the decision process over all robots by aggregating _'mission'_ and _'move'_ orders.

-Then with multiple robots moving on a same environement, the AI should avaoid collision.
+Then with multiple robots moving on a same environment, the AI should avoid collision.
-A robot canot target a position currently taken by another robot and tow robot canot move on the same tile.
+A robot cannot target a position currently taken by another robot and tow robot cannot move on the same tile.